BenBarlev/colocWE/readme.md

 We are learning to communicate on a new level of volume.

-and it will be own by you and me (and they but also no one.)

 colocWE is an ambitious project suggesting we can form a new way of communication for a large number of participants.